GainorB/MaskOFF/readme.md

 # MaskOFF
-MaskOFF is a desktop application built with Electron.js.
-An application designed to trade your most sought after items.
+MaskOFF is a web application designed to trade your most sought after items.
 Have a pair of Yeezies or a Supreme Box Logo that doesn't fit you?
 Well... see what other users are looking for, if someone has the size you are looking for, then you can trade.
 We will be the middle man, and connect you with someone else that has what you need.
 From there, you will get in contact with them and set up your trade.

 ### LIVE